 - Keep investment fees low.
 Research firm Morningstar studies the investment industry and has concluded that, on average, “low-cost funds beat high-cost funds.”
 This is the case, they say, “in every single time period and data point tested.”

 - Keep things simple.
-In 2023, Wall Street introduced more than 500 new exchange-traded funds.
+Last year, Wall Street introduced more than 500 new exchange-traded funds.
 But most of these fit in the “shiny object” category and really aren’t necessary.
 The problem with these strategies is that they tend to be costly and tax-inefficient.

 - Keep an open mind.
 While simplicity is the approach I recommend, there are exceptions.
 Single premium immediate annuities, for example, carry complexity, but they do make sense for certain investors.